aurorascharff/redwoodsdk-demo/STEPS.md

 - RedwoodSDK is essentially just added as a vite plugin.
 It unlocks the ssr and server components and things like realtime features.
 - We configure out app inside our worker.tsx file here, the entrypoint for our cloudflare worker.

-## Worker.tsx every route is just a function, middleware
+## Worker.tsx every route is just a function

 - So, in redwood, every route is just a function.
 I have a simple response and also a jsx component returned here.
 Notice we can use the native Request and Response here.
 Ownership request and response.
 - Notice the different routes return simple Response and our JSX.